A Answers (7)

 In addition to bone strength, tai chi improves muscle strength, flexibility, and balance -- all of which help you stay fit and avoid falls and fractures.
 It can also slightly improve aerobic conditioning, if it is done at a certain pace and is challenging enough.

-Maoshing Ni, PhD, LAc, Gerontology, answeredTai chi, the choreographed meditative exercises that have been a healing art in China for thousands of years, is practiced by over 100 million people worldwide and owes its popularity to a simple fact: It is enjoyable and it makes you stronger.
+Maoshing Ni, PhD, LAc, Geriatric Medicine, answeredTai chi, the choreographed meditative exercises that have been a healing art in China for thousands of years, is practiced by over 100 million people worldwide and owes its popularity to a simple fact: It is enjoyable and it makes you stronger.
 Recent studies confirm that when practiced regularly -- 30 minutes, three times a week -- it has numerous health benefits including: increased energy, decreased stress, an immunity boost against viruses, lowered blood pressure, better cognitive functioning, increased joint mobility, an improved cholesterol profile, relief from fibromyalgia symptoms, and even a better night's sleep.
 It also increases leg muscle strength and provides better balance and posture.

 Perhaps the best part is that tai chi is a gentle exercise that can be performed by anyone at any age.